 Chihuahuas have been known to have a commanding temperament, so a firm (but always positive) hand is needed when obedience training, especially when reinforcing that you are in charge, not them!

 As with all breeds, Chihuahuas are predisposed to genetic diseases, which should be ruled out by a responsible breeder.
 Otherwise, they are very healthy creatures — so much so, a 2001 study discovered that Chihuahuas were found to have the lowest cases of periodontal disease out of all the dog breeds studied!

 The final three additions to our list require a brief visit across the pond — first stop, Scotland!
 The West Highland terrier is a confident, independent, and faithful breed that has been established for well over 300 years.
 Typical terriers, they’re plucky, fearless, and completely charming.

 A number of wonderful terrier breeds come from Scotland, including the West Highland.
-Their journey began as rodent hunters, but they quickly became wonderful family members across the UK and other parts of the world.
+Their journey began as rodent hunters (also known as ratter dogs), but they quickly became wonderful family members across the UK and other parts of the world.

 Westies are very low maintenance and only require your standard canine grooming routine.
 Their training routine however, will require a little more work.
 As they were bred to work alone, their independence can be a challenge when teaching them to respond to commands.
 Keeping things fun and entertaining is the key!

 They love being outdoors and are an active breed, but Westies also instinctively love to chase things, so recall and leash training are imperative if you’re planning lots of outdoor adventures where there could be animals about, like squirrels.